Moses Lairy: Judicial service and later life

+Personal life and death

 Lairy married Mazetta Rogers, a public school teacher, in 1892 in Logansport.
 In 1915, they divorced, with Mazetta accusing her husband of having an extramarital affair.
 Mazetta later moved to Los Angeles, California.
 Lairy remarried to Nina Justice, daughter of his former law partner, DeWitt Justice.

 Lairy was a Presbyterian, a Freemason, and a member of the Benevolent and Protective Order of Elks.
 Lairy was a friend and mentor of future Indiana Supreme Court Justice Michael Fansler.

 Barely a week after the Dearth impeachment trial, Lairy died in 1927 in Logansport.